bugladen/NadekoBot/docs/guides/Docker Guide.md

 ## Watchtower

-Watchtower is a small utility that monitors Docker containers and update them if a new release is available on the upstream.
+Watchtower is a small utility that monitors Docker containers and updates them if a new release is available on the upstream.
 It can be used to automatically update Nadeko.

 You will find a configuration sample on the `docker-compose.yml`.
 You just have to remove the comment symbol and then `docker-compose up -d watchtower` to spin it up.